mosaicnetworks/monetd/docs/monetcli.md

 ## version

-This command returns the version number for the monetcli app itself, and the version of the EVM-Lite, Babble and Geth librarys used to build it.
+This command returns the version number for the `monetcli`, and the version of the EVM-Lite, Babble and Geth librarys used to build it.
 The suffix (if shown) on the Monet version is the github commit for this version.

 ```bash
 $ monetcli version